Unofficial John Combs Biographical Information Page

 Why is a guy from Dayton, Ohio doing a web site on the Alaska Railroad?
 Pretty strange, huh.
 My wife and I visited Alaska in 1986 and loved it!
 Several years later I built an HO scale layout and my wife suggested I model the Alaska Railroad.
 At that time there was very little ARR stuff available so I decided to build a web site to help track more down.
 What happened next defies explanation.
 People came out of the woodwork supplying me with all sorts of Alaska Railroad information.
 What started out as a small, crude web site grew into an Alaska Railroad web site mecca.
 In November 2002 I bought the domain name www.alaskarails.org and moved in for good!

 Wow!
 This website looks pretty extensive.
 Just how big is it?
-As of July 23, 2008 it is 1.25GB of data comprised of over 20,000 files (3,500 of which are HTML code), over 19,000 internal links and over 3,000 photographs.
-The bottom line is it would take you months to read it all.
+As of July 7, 2024 it is 41.16 gigabytes of data comprised of 73,000+ files, over 20,000 internal links and over 17,000 photographs.
+The bottom line is it would take you years to read it all.
+I've had visitors from all 50 states and dozens and dozens of countries around the world.
+As a footnote, two of my website directories (folders) became so large my Internet Service Provider said they were slowing their server down and I had to split them in two.

 Who writes the code and maintains the site?
 Just little ol' me.